MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. To trace the execution of specific R code and retrieve request IDs for debugging purposes, choose **Trace code execution**:
       1. Enter the R code you want to run and trace.
-      1. Press the Enter key (carriage return) to start the trace.
+      1. To start the trace, press the Enter key (carriage return).
       1. Review the trace output.

 1. To trace the execution of specific service and retrieve request IDs for debugging purposes, choose **Trace service execution**:
-      1. Enter the service name and version following the syntax `<service-name>/<version>` such as `my-service/1.1`.
+      1. Enter the service name and version after the syntax `<service-name>/<version>` such as `my-service/1.1`.
-      1. Press the Enter key (carriage return) to start the trace.
+      1. To start the trace, press the Enter key (carriage return).
       1. Review the trace output to better understand how the execution is running or failing.

 <a name="logs"></a>